 The constantly refreshed Netflix library offers plenty of incredible movies to choose from and it caters to all different kinds of movie fans.
 That includes the ever-popular sci-fi genre.
 Cyberpunk, steampunk, space opera, superheroes, science fantasy, dystopian, utopian, time travel — all science fiction genre’s greatest hits are represented on Netflix.
+But what are the best sci-fi movies on Netflix?

 As with horror films on Netflix, however, there are plenty of duds out there that aren’t worth your viewing time.
 To help you choose the perfect celluloid escape to other worlds and dimensions, we’ve put together a list of the 10 best sci-fi movies on Netflix that are streaming right now.